prtk1306/Machine-Learning/README.md

-Welcome, all to my Machine Learning Repository folder.
-Here we will see demonstrations for all the machine learning models in detail.
-Please find the help file (readme.md) and respective dataset for a specific machine learning algorithm demo.
+Welcome, all, to my Machine Learning Repository folder.
+Here, we will see demonstrations for all the machine learning models in detail.
+Please find the help file (readme.md) and respective dataset (*.csv, etc.) for a specific machine learning algorithm in their respective folder.

 Please find the ML algorithms below: